-Evaluation Criteria Response Result in invasive No. species that are harmful to a vulnerable species becoming established in the vulnerable species' habitat Invasive species including weeds and predators such as the feral cat were recorded throughout the field survey program.
+Evaluation Criteria Response Result in invasive species that are harmful to a vulnerable species becoming established in the vulnerable species' habitat No. Invasive species including weeds and predators such as the feral cat were recorded throughout the field survey program.
 Historical clearing has occurred in discrete locations across the Study Area primarily for cattle grazing purposes.
 It is considered likely that these areas already act as conduits for pest movement in the landscape.
 The Project will employ best practice control methods for weeds and pests including monitoring and adaptive management.
-Based on this, it is unlikely the Project will result in invasive species that are harmful to the squatter pigeon (southern) becoming established.
-Introduce disease that No. may cause the species to decline There are no known diseases affecting the subspecies.
+Based on this, it is unlikely the Project will result in invasive species Introduce disease that may cause the species to decline adaptive management.
+Based on this, it is difficely the Project will result in invasive species that are harmful to the squatter pigeon (southern) becoming established.
+No. There are no known diseases affecting the subspecies.
 Nonetheless, the Project will follow best practice biosecurity protocols during both construction and operation; therefore, introduction of a disease is unlikely.
-Interfere substantially No. with the recovery of the species There is no recovery plan currently in place for the subspecies nor is one considered required.
+Interfere substantially with the recovery of the species No. There is no recovery plan currently in place for the subspecies nor is one considered required.
 As per SPRAT, the following recovery actions have been recommended (EPA 2006; Garnett & Crowley 2000): Determine the population size and distribution of the Squatter Pigeon (southern) in southern Queensland and New South Wales and assess the pigeon's conservation status and requirements.
 Undertake studies in North and Central Queensland to determine the relationship between pigeon abundance, tree density and stocking rates.
 Establish sites for sub-population monitoring.
 If possible, these sites should be established with the cooperation of local land-owners and/or conservation organisations.
 Develop and implement public education programs and community based tree planting schemes to revegetate favoured habitat types.
-Establish control measures for predators (especially cats and foxes) at important sites.
+Establish conservation measures for predators (especially cats and foxes) at important sites.
 Establish conservation measures to protect grassy woodlands and forests.
 The Project is highly unlikely to impede any of the above actions and populations within central Queensland are likely to be stable.
 Although clearing will occur within areas of suitable habitat, the majority of the area to be impacted comprises habitat suitable for dispersal only.
 Construction of the Project is unlikely to change the subspecies utilisation of the Study Area or limit its success in the region.
 Implementation of the Project's BBAMP will assist in minimising potential impacts to the subspecies during operation.
 Therefore, the Project is unlikely to interfere with the recovery of the subspecies.